-Most of this work was completed as part of the four factor analysis.
+Most of this work was completed as part of the four-factor analysis.
 The highest concentrations of LEP populations exist in Albany County and Schenectady County.
-Looking closer at Albany County, we see that the highest concentrations (for ALL LEP populations combined together) exist in the Town of Colonie and the City of Albany:
+Looking closer at Albany County, we see that the highest concentrations (for ALL LEP populations combined together) exist in the City of Watervliet and the City of Albany:

-However, within the County of Albany, the languages with the greatest (>5% or > 1000) number of occurrences (Spanish) exist only in the City of Albany.
+However, within the County of Albany, a concentration of the language with the greatest (>5% or > 1000) number of occurrences (Spanish) exists only in the City of Albany.
 We drilled down further by census tract and block in Albany and ran the same "speak English less than very well" queries to see where the highest concentrations of those people resided.